laravel-mix/laravel-mix/docs/hot-module-replacement.md

 ### Usage in SPAs

-Laravel Elixir includes the popular `vue-loader` package, which means, for SPAs, there's nothing for you to do.
+Laravel Mix includes the popular `vue-loader` package, which means, for SPAs, there's nothing for you to do.
 It'll all work seamlessly out of the box!